 In Portland, the mainstreaming of Filipino food has yet to fully take hold; in fact, the city has more Blue Star Donuts locations than Filipino restaurants.
 And unlike Portland’s more established Southeast Asian cuisines, Filipino food has yet to win over local diners.

 Though more than 23,000 Filipino Americans live in the Portland region, only a handful of Filipino restaurants and pan-Asian food carts serve the community.
-With its opening, Magna has joined the ranks of other Filipino favorites like Tambayan (in Southeast Portland), Fork and Spoon Food House (in Northeast Portland), Boba Licious (in Hillsboro, a suburb west of Portland) and Chicken Adobo (in Bethany, a town south of Portland).
+With its opening, Magna has joined the ranks of other Filipino favorites like Tambayan (in Southeast Portland), Fork and Spoon Food House (in Northeast Portland) and Boba Licious (in Hillsboro, a suburb west of Portland).

 Twisted Filipino and Clyde Common

 Magna was a promise Lamagna spent 10 years trying to keep.

 “On my dad’s deathbed, my dad finally said he was proud of me and what I was doing,” Lamagna said.
 “He said, ‘I hope that you will do great in whatever you’re doing and still be proud of who you are and where you came from.’
 Basically, ‘Represent our culture.’”

 That same year, Lamagna began formulating a Filipino pop-up while he was working as a chef in Chicago.
 For a few years, that pop-up manifested as groups of chefs eating homemade Filipino food in Lamagna’s apartment.
 But in 2013, the first Twisted Filipino dinner publicly debuted to back-to-back sold-out crowds and has steadily gained steam since.

 The pop-up took a backseat when Lamagna moved to Portland in 2013 to become executive chef at downtown’s Clyde Common.
 But it didn’t take long for those Filipino influences to creep their way to the forefront.
 Soon, crispy pata (deep-fried pig feet) and pork-shiitake lumpia Shanghai (ultra-crisp spring rolls shaped like fat cigarillos) found a home alongside marinated olives and tender gnocchi.

 “It said foreign and domestic cuisine on the window,” Lamagna said.
 “Nobody knows what that means, so I put Filipino food on [the menu] and started getting recognized for it.”